 For nearly half a century, DHI has advocated legislatively for our industry through strong partnerships with other advocacy associations.
 Additionally, our association is passionately concerned with school safety and security and has helped to protect students, faculty, administrators and staff through our thought leadership and initiatives like the DHI School Safety and Security Policy Principles.

-Gain exclusive, member-only tools to help you become a School Safety Advocate and communicate factual information to policymakers on school safety and security issues.
+Our members also have access to advocacy tools to help communicate factual information to policymakers on school safety and security issues.

 DHI School Safety and Security Policy Principles

 DHI members are industry experts in providing life safety and security solutions, including in school environments.
 We offer solutions to help protect the lives of students, faculty, and staff.
 DHI’s School Safety and Security Policy Principles document outlines our position and solutions to this critical issue.
 You can utilize this document to help us advocate for our industry’s expertise as providers of proven door hardware solutions that protect lives.

 DHI has been long time members and partners with several associations who advocate on behalf of small businesses, distribution and the legislative issues that impact our industry.
 These organizations’ benefits are passed along directly to corporate members and help us engage in key advocacy positions impacting the industry.
 These partners include the following organizations (click partner name to expand):